seokjunbing/project-agora/README.md

   marked as verified and allowed to access the full features of the site.

 ##### Caching
 Implemented using Memcached.
+Memcached helps to speed up dynamic websites by caching data and objects to RAM.
 All successful search queries and web pages are cached.
 Cache is updated every time there is a change to the database; e.g. when a new listing or a user is created.

 ## AUTH